9 Easy Sustainable Product Swaps for Your Home

 In: Beeswax wrap or reusable containers

 If you’re regularly using Ziplocs or other throw-away plastic baggies for lunch or leftovers, it’s time to make a change with a sustainable product swap.
 Consider investing in a set of washable and reusable food storage baggies instead, or switch to resealable glass containers (like Tupperware, but not plastic).
 You can also use beeswax wrap, a type of food wrap made out of wax and oil.
-You can reuse it over and over again, and it’s biodegradable as well.
+Unlike a plastic bag,you can reuse it over and over again, and it’s biodegradable as well.

 Out: Plastic straws